Proton2-Limitless/chatBot/readme.md

 #### Current Order

-    To see your current order, select 98 on the provided input field to see your current order items, if empty you will be prompted to type 1 to place an order.
+    To see your current order, select 98 on the provided input field to see your current order items, if empty you will be prompted to type 1 to place a new order.

 #### Cancel Order